mimipeshy/healthcare_analysis/README.md

 # 🏥 Patient No-Show Analysis – SQL + Looker Studio

 This project analyzes a real-world dataset from Brazilian medical appointments to uncover patterns behind patient no-shows.
-Using SQL in BigQuery and visualized through Looker Studio, the goal is to provide actionable insights for improving patient attendance.
+Using SQL in BigInsight and visualized through Looker Studio, the goal is to provide actionable insights for improving patient attendance.

 <details>
 <summary><strong>📑 Table of Contents</strong></summary>